blasian/Textbookr/README.md

 - Add persmission so that only OP can edit their
 - Fix Safari UI bugs for search view
-- Remove courses index and authors index
+- Remove courses views and authors views
 - ~~Flatten search bar ie no highlights/shadows~~
 - ~~Email not sending for 'forgot password'~~
 - Implement 'email when book is found' feature